quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

 {% include customhighlight.html caption="Adjustment inside `main`"
   dir=page.prepdir file="adjust-main-for-no-tests.fragment.cpp" ext="cpp" %}

 And here is the full code for our new generator.
+A small note that we don't strictly force `NO` tests as `gen-v3`.

 {% include customhighlight.html caption="gen-v4.cpp"
   dir=page.prepdir file="gen-v4.cpp" ext="cpp" collapsed=true %}